-8.3.
-Discussion of the timings.
-We have executed our algorithms on the operators of §8.2 on a Dell Precision Mobile 7550 with i9 processor and 64 GB of RAM, installed with updated Archlinux.
-For reproducibility of the timings, we have put the processor in a state where thermal status and number of concurrent jobs has no influence, 6 effectively fixing the cpu frequency to 2.4 GHz, and run all examples one after another.
-We killed any example above either 12 hours of calculation or 60 GB or used memory.
+10.3.
+Discussion of the timings

+We have executed our algorithms on the operators of §10.2 on a Dell Precision Mobile 7550 with i9 processor and 64 GB of RAM, running under an up-to-date Archlinux system.
+For reproducibility of the timings, we have put the processor in a state where thermal status and number of concurrent jobs has no influence,